attempering/at-engine/doc/cfg-options.md

 is a file that contains all configurable options for running a simulation.

 This configuration file share a similar format as the GROMACS `.mdp` file.
 However, the two are independent.
+Although early development of the at-engine code goes in tandem with that of the GROMACS adaption, the at-engine is now an independent codebase using only ANSI C features.

 The configuration file is not compiled before simulation.
 They are read and parsed at the beginning of the simulation by the program.
+The programmer is responsible to supple the path to the configuration file in the initialization step of the at-engine object.

 For continuation runs, it is important to ensure that the parameters contained in the configuration file are unchanged.

-### Basic format
+### Basic format of options

-The format of each option is
+The format of an option is

 ```cfg
 key = value